BramFr/inotify-clamav/README.md

 # inotify-clamav

 Simple python script
 That will watch a folder.
-When the event "IN_CREATE" comes up clamdscan will scan this file and automatic remove them.
+When the event "IN_CREATE, IN_MODIFY or IN_ATTRIB" comes up clamdscan will scan this file and automatic remove them.

-change the var: `watch_folder`
+change the var: `watch_folder`.
+Default events are enabled inotify_event = ('IN_CREATE', 'IN_MODIFY', 'IN_ATTRIB')

 ## Systemd-service
 ```